BoyBaykiller/IDKEngine/Readme.md

 ```

 > [!NOTE]
-> My BVH builder exclusively uses the bounding box to represent a primitive.
-The user creates the array of bounding boxes from the triangles.
-This makes the build process agnostic to the underlying primitive and compatible with spatial splits.
-It also makes certain operations faster to compute.
-The quality impact of sorting by box centers instead of triangle centroids depends on the scene.
-I've actually seen positive results from switching to box centers and I would recommend it, although using triangle centroids works fine with Sweep-SAH.
+> My BVH builder uses bounding boxes as primitives.
+The user has to create them from the triangles.
+This keeps the build process primitive agnostic, supports spatial splits, and speeds up some operations.
+Sorting by box centers instead of triangle centroids can improve or decrease trace times depending on the scene.
+I’ve actually seen positive results and recommend it, though centroids work fine with Sweep-SAH.

 Then let us iterate through all split positions and ask again: "What are the primitives left and right to the current split position?"
 ```cs